Where to Find Programmers for Your Startup

 2. Organize and analyze data

-Sorting through hundreds of emails, contact information, invoices take a huge chunk out of the day.
+Sorting through hundreds of emails, contact information, invoices takes a huge chunk out of the day.
 The fastest way to sift through files is to simply store them into one coherent database that can be retrieved anytime.

 Developers can design an all-in-one program that stores, organizes, and analyzes the data.
 There are software solutions that can churn out valuable analytics of store information.
 On top of that, a customized system can provide extra security for sensitive details.